pool

 ¶

-is a Go package that provides a generic, efficient worker pool implementation for parallel task processing.
-Built for Go 1.21+, it offers a flexible API with features like batching, work distribution strategies, and comprehensive metrics collection.
+pool is a Go package that provides a generic, efficient worker pool implementation for parallel task processing.
+Built for Go 1.23+, it offers a flexible API with features like batching, work distribution strategies, and comprehensive metrics collection.

 Features¶